Policy Statement

 Commercial Use

-The information on this site is provided in the spirit of free exchange of information, and may not be used for commercial gain.
+The information on this site is provided in the spirit of free exchange of information, and may not be used for commercial gain, without permission - when a suitable donation would be suggested.
 Where the copyright of the material on this site belongs to a third party. their permission must be sought for the reuse of that material.